10 reasons Costa Rica should be on your 2018 travel list

 4. The Wildlife

 Wildlife in Costa Rica is a major part of the country, if you're lucky you can see sloths slumped in tree tops, a range of rare and exotic birds, turtles nesting and hatching, and even a Jaguar or two hiding in the wilderness.
 I could hear howls of monkeys echoing through the rain forest practically on the doorstep of my hotel room whilst staying in Tortuguero National Park, and I was lucky enough to witness turtles nesting and hatching on the beach in the darkness of the night; which is just the most incredible experience.
+Check out GetYourGuide for the best day trips from San Jose which cover all things like travel there and lunch etc.

 5. The rainforests